-Other Postemployment Benefits: All postemployment benefits other than retirement income (such as death benefits, life insurance, disability, and long-term care) that are provided separately from a pension plan, as well as postemployment healthcare benefits, regardless of the manner in which they are provided.
+All postemployment benefits other than retirement income (such as death benefits, life insurance, disability, and long-term care) that are provided separately from a pension plan, as well as postemployment healthcare benefits, regardless of the manner in which they are provided.
 Other postemployment benefits do not include termination benefits.
-Pension Plans: Arrangements through which pensions are determined, assets dedicated for pensions are accumulated and managed and benefits are paid as they come due.
-Pensions: Retirement income and, if provided through a pension plan, postemployment benefits other than retirement income (such as death benefits, life insurance, and disability benefits).
+Arrangements through which pensions are determined, assets dedicated for pensions are accumulated and managed and benefits are paid as they come due.
+Retirement income and, if provided through a pension plan, postemployment benefits other than retirement income (such as death benefits, life insurance, and disability benefits).
 Pensions do not include postemployment healthcare benefits and termination benefits.
-Plan Members: Individuals that are covered under the terms of a pension plan.
+Individuals that are covered under the terms of a pension plan.
 Plan members generally include (1) employees in active service (active plan members) and (2) terminated employees who have accumulated benefits but are not yet receiving them and retirees or their beneficiaries currently receiving benefits (inactive plan members).
-Postemployment The period after employment.
-Postemployment Benefit Changes: Adjustments to the pension of an inactive employee.
-Postemployment Healthcare Benefits: Medical, dental, vision, and other health-related benefits paid subsequent to the termination of employment.
-Projected Benefit Payments: All benefits estimated to be payable through the pension plan to current active and inactive employees as a result of their past service and their expected future service.
-Public Employee Retirement System: A special-purpose government that administers one or more pension plans; also may administer other types of employee benefit plans, including postemployment healthcare plans and deferred compensation plans.
-Real Rate of Return: The rate of return on an investment after adjustment to eliminate inflation.
-Service Costs: The portions of the actuarial present value of projected benefit payments that are attributed to valuation years.
-Single-Employer Defined Benefit Pension Plan (Single-Employer Pension Plan): A defined benefit pension plan that is used to provide pensions to employees of only one employer.
-Termination Benefits: Inducements offered by employers to active employees to hasten the termination of services, or payments made in consequence of the early termination of services.
+The period after employment.
+Adjustments to the pension of an inactive employee.
+Medical, dental, vision, and other health-related benefits paid subsequent to the termination of employment.
+All benefits estimated to be payable through the pension plan to current active and inactive employees as a result of their past service and their expected future service.
+A special-purpose government that administers one or more pension plans; also may administer other types of employee benefit plans, including postemployment healthcare plans and deferred compensation plans.
+The rate of return on an investment after adjustment to eliminate inflation.
+The portions of the actuarial present value of projected benefit payments that are attributed to valuation years.
+A defined benefit pension plan that is used to provide pensions to employees of only one employer.
+Inducements offered by employers to active employees to hasten the termination of services, or payments made in consequence of the early termination of services.
 Termination benefits include early-retirement incentives, severance benefits, and other termination-related benefits.
-Total Pension Liability (TPL): The portion of the actuarial present value of projected benefit payments that is attributed to past periods of employee service in conformity with the requirements of Statement 67.
+The portion of the actuarial present value of projected benefit payments that is attributed to past periods of employee service in conformity with the requirements of Statement 67.